ska-telescope/ska-data-lifecycle/docs/src/overview/index.rst

   - query_data_item, generic function to query the data_item table.
   - query_exists, checks for the existence of a data_item identified by an item_name, OID or UID.
-  - query_exists_and_ready, same as above, but only returns data_items if they are in READY state.
+  - query_exists_and_ready, same as above, but only returns data_items if they are in 'ready' state.
   - query_expired, returns all expired data_items given a datetime.
   - query_item_storage, returns a list of all storage volumes containing a copy of a data_item identified by an item_name, OID or UID.